pedrohasselmann/shapeimager/README.rst

 Installation
 ------------

 No installation procedure for now.
-Just download the source codes and add shapeimager into your work folder.
+Just download the source code and add shapeimager into your working folder.

 Documentation